qteam-github/TinyIcon/README.md

 - Supports compressed icons
 - Supports icon sorting
 - Supports icon searching
+- Reads favicons
 - Allows to extract a subset of icons

 ## Requirements
-- JRE 8.
-The library uses lots of new java 8 features such as lambdas, streams, predicates, etc.
+- Java 8.
+The library uses lots of new java features such as lambdas, streams, predicates, etc.
 - [*Optional*] Netbeans IDE if you want to compile the library itself

 ## Getting Started